hashicorp/terraform-website/content/source/docs/enterprise/install/active-active.html.md

 -> **Note**: The location for the latter is controlled by the "ImportSettingsFrom" setting in `/etc/replicated.conf` and is sometimes named `settings.json` or `replicated-tfe.conf`

 The requirement for automation is two-fold.
 First, the nodes need to be able to spin up and down without human intervention.
-More importantly though, you will need to ensure configuration is managed in this way going forward as the Admin UI will be disabled. **The Admin UI does not function correctly when running multiple nodes and must not be used**.
+More importantly though, you will need to ensure configuration is managed in this way going forward as the Replicated Admin Console will be disabled. **The Replicated Admin Console does not function correctly when running multiple nodes and must not be used**.

 ### Step 1: Prepare to Externalize Redis